3D printing: Health

 3D printing has also been employed by researchers in the pharmaceutical field.
 During the last few years, there has been a surge in academic interest regarding drug delivery with the aid of AM techniques.
 This technology offers a unique way for materials to be utilized in novel formulations.
 AM manufacturing allows for the usage of materials and compounds in the development of formulations, in ways that are not possible with conventional/traditional techniques in the pharmaceutical field, e.g. tableting, cast-molding, etc. Moreover, one of the major advantages of 3D printing, especially in the case of fused deposition modelling (FDM), is the personalization of the dosage form that can be achieved, thus, targeting the patient's specific needs.
 In the not-so-distant future, 3D printers are expected to reach hospitals and pharmacies in order to provide on-demand production of personalized formulations according to the patients' needs.

 3D printing has also been used for medical equipment.
 During the COVID-19 pandemic 3D printers were used to supplement the strained supply of PPE through volunteers using their personally owned printers to produce various pieces of personal protective equipment (i.e. frames for face shields).

+In dentistry, additive manufacturing is used to create patient-specific appliances including trays, surgical guides, splints, retainers, restorations and more.
+The use of 3D printed appliances is driven by the accuracy gains in resin 3D printing and the development of biocompatible resins, which allow for the direct printing of temporary and permanent crowns, bridges, and dentures with regulatory clearance.

 Education

 3D printing, and open source 3D printers, in particular, are the latest technologies making inroads into the classroom.
 Higher education has proven to be a major buyer of desktop and professional 3D printers which industry experts generally view as a positive indicator.
 Some authors have claimed that 3D printers offer an unprecedented "revolution" in STEM education.
 The evidence for such claims comes from both the low-cost ability for rapid prototyping in the classroom by students, but also the fabrication of low-cost high-quality scientific equipment from open hardware designs forming open-source labs.
-Additionally, Libraries around the world have also become locations to house smaller 3D printers for educational and community access.
+Additionally, libraries around the world have also become locations to house smaller 3D printers for educational and community access.
 Future applications for 3D printing might include creating open-source scientific equipment.